isomerpages/moe-westwoodpri/_highlights/2024/Prize Giving Day 2024.md

 description: ""
 third_nav_title: "2024"
 ---
-### **Prize Giving Day**
+### **Prize Giving Days 2024**

-This year, our annual prize giving event was a special two-day celebration.
-On November 15th, we acknowledged the achievements of our P5 and P6 students, and on November 16th, we honored the efforts of our P1 to P4 students.
-This extended event allowed us to create an inclusive experience, highlighting the pride and happiness of our school community.
-In addition, we had a special segment to pay tribute to Mr. Chin, our Vice-Principal Admin, who will be posted to West Spring Primary School, effective from December 15, 2023.
-We would like to express our gratitude for his contribution to Westwood Primary, and he will be missed by all.
-The year ended on a high note, leaving everyone inspired and eager for the year ahead.
+This year’s Prize Giving Day at Westwood Primary was a joyful celebration of our students’ achievements, spread across three memorable days to honor the unique milestones of each cohort.
+The Lower Primary Prize Giving Day highlighted the budding talents and efforts of our youngest learners, celebrating their positive attitudes.
+The Middle Primary Prize Giving Day celebrated the achievements of students in both academic and non-academic domains, reflecting the resilience and growth mindset of our middle primary students, encouraging them to continue striving for excellence in all areas of their lives.
+Finally, the Upper Primary Prize Giving Day paid tribute to the dedication and perseverance of our senior students as the Primary 6s prepared to embark on new journeys.
+Each event was filled with captivating performances and heartwarming moments that reflected our school’s commitment to nurturing future-ready confidence, a resilient mindset, a heart of gratitude, passion for community, focusing on the holistic development of each student.

 | Upper Primary Prize Giving Day | Middle Primary Prize Giving Day | Lower Primary Prize Giving Day | All Prize Recipients (by professional photographer) |
 | -------- | -------- | -------- | -------- |